 Hossfeld Vineyards.
 Henry and Susan Hossfeld moved to this part of the Napa Valley in 1980 from Marin County.
 Henry owned and continued to operate a successful home construction and remodel company.
 After acquiring the property, he and Susan decided to grow crops on site.
 Initially they looked at planting kiwis but then were encouraged to plant grape vines from others already in the valley.
 The rocks on site became a formidable challenge during the development of the vineyard.
-The site is 50 acres of which about 20 are planted and is firmly nestled between the Stags Leap District and Atlas Peak.
-The vineyard is planted to 5 Bordeaux red varietals including Cabernet Sauvignon, Cabernet Franc, Merlot, Petite Verdot and Malbec.
+The site is 57 acres of which 8 blocks over 21 acres are planted to approximately 50% Cabernet Sauvignon, 45% Merlot and the remainder divided between Cabernet Franc and Malbec.
+The property is nestled between the Stags Leap District and Atlas Peak.

 And it’s not only vines they grow but the family also has a green thumb led by Susan.
 Their gardens and orchard are a beautiful oasis on the property with a variety of fruit trees, apples, avocados, vegetables and a Zen part of the garden planted to a number of flowering plants.

-The property has its own character – primarily its rocks and often steep slopes.
-One doesn’t have to look far at all to discover rocks in this volcanic riddled site.
-So prolific are the rocks on this property that when Henry decided to plant vines in 1981 – in parts of the vineyard he dynamited every hole for each vine.
-And some sections of their vineyard have absolutely no soil; one area in particular is solid rock and has never been planted – although vines grow around the perimeter of this section.
-The upper part of their vineyard is around 1,000 feet; the vineyard is divided into 8 different blocks.
-From sections of their property there are 360-degree views, looking up valley to the north and on clear days one can see Mt.
-Tamalpais and into downtown San Francisco to the south.
+When people ask the family the question, “what are your soils made of?”, the easiest and most direct way to answer is simply, rock.
+The property is volcanic with both rhyolite and andesite and very little topsoil.
+The site features a number of exposures including several vineyard blocks on very steep slopes.
+So prolific are the rocks on this property that when Henry decided to plant vines in 1981, in parts of the vineyard he dynamited every hole for each vine.
+And some sections of their vineyard have absolutely no soil; one area in particular is solid rock and has never been planted although vines grow around the perimeter of this section.

 At one point early in the vineyard development Henry bought in the football team from Napa High School to help drive stakes into the vineyard – they lasted all of one day, based on the difficulty of pounding stakes through rock.
 They have not been back since.

 This vineyard could not be planted today based on the Napa County ordinance prohibiting planting grapevines for commercial use on steep slopes and or terracing.
-Henry was working full time and despite the size and scope of the work needed to maintain the vineyard, he considered grape growing his hobby.
-Henry learned viticulture by ‘doing’ along with taking select classes at Napa Valley College and at UC Davis.
-Today the vineyard is farmed entirely organically.
+Despite working full time and the scope of the work needed to maintain the vineyard, Henry considered grape growing a hobby.
+Henry learned viticulture by ‘doing’ along with taking classes at Napa Valley College and at UC Davis.
+Today the vineyard is farmed entirely organically, with a no till policy and has been CCOF certified since 2019.
+While canopy management is and important part of their operations, with temperatures continue to increase and or spike at certain times of the year, shade cloths are used.
+Farming also has its challenges; in order to keep the vole and gopher population under control, several rat terriers were introduced to the property and 15 owl boxes are located among the vineyards.

 After Henry died, his daughters took over key roles.
-Lucia is their vineyard manager overseeing several employees and Hayley is the winemaker (she has also made wine in France, Spain and New Zealand and has her master’s degree in Innovative Enology from the Universidad del País Vasco (University of Basque Country) – in tandem with Napa winemaker Chad McComber, Lucia’s husband.
+Lucia is their vineyard manager overseeing several employees and Hayley was involved for a number of years; Hayley made wine in France, Spain and New Zealand and has her master’s degree in Innovative Enology from the Universidad del País Vasco (University of Basque Country).
+Chad McComber, Lucia’s husband is their winemaker, having started at ZD Wines in his early 20s working in their office before soon transitioning to working in the cellar.
+He spent 20 years at ZD Wines before leaving in 2022 to focus on Hossfeld.

 We first discovered the Hossfeld Vineyard many years ago when we tried a Carter Cellars Coliseum Block Hossfeld Vineyard designate.
 This block is named for its geography; it is curved like a coliseum, steep and bowl-like and is located on the east side of their property just above Soda Canyon Road.
 After the fires of 2017 one can now easily see this block while driving on Soda Canyon Road about 1.5 miles before reaching the driveway for the Caves at Soda Canyon winery.

 The majority of their grapes are sold to a limited number of Napa Valley based producers.
 Hayley recalls her mother thumbing through the yellow pages years ago eventually locating the phone number for Stag’s Leap Wine Cellars and cold calling their founder and owner, Warren Winiarski.
 She convinced him that Stag’s Leap Wine Cellars needed some south Napa Valley hillside fruit.
 Her persuasion was successful.
-Today Hossfeld Vineyard continues to sell grapes to a variety of producers.
+Thge vineyard was part of the evolution in the 1990s of Napa Valley producers starting to bottle single vineyard designate wines.
+Others who have purchased grapes over the years including Pahlmeyer for their Merlot (1994-2001), Schrader, Lewis Cellars, Beaulieu Vineyard, Chateau Boswell, Carter Cellars, Arkenstone, Nickel & Nickel, Shafer, TOR, AXR and to winemaker Sean Thackery.
+Hossfeld Vineyard continues to sell grapes to a variety of producers.
 However, in 2014 they began to make tiny lots of their own wine from the estate and in 2016 produced their first wine bottled under the Hossfeld label.

 Select Wines